tleguern/ansible-playbook-wumpus/README.md

 - [X] Generate a random position for the bats ;
 - [X] Generate a random position for the pits ;
 - [X] Generate a random position for the Wumpus ;
+- [X] Generate a not too unfair position for the player ;
 - [X] Move around the map ;
 - [X] Bats transport the player ;
 - [X] Death by falling in a pit ;